What is a Mortgage Interest Rate?

 Your mortgage interest rate indicates the annual cost to borrow money from your lender.
 The rate is expressed as a percentage of your total loan balance and is paid on a monthly basis, along with your principal payment, until your loan is paid off.

-A 5 percent mortgage rate, for example, means you will pay 5 percent of your total loan balance in interest each year.
+A 5% mortgage rate, for example, means you will pay 5% of your total loan balance in interest each year.
 You will pay more in interest at the start of your loan.
 As your loan’s principal balance goes down over the years, so does the amount of interest you pay each month.

 Mortgage interest rates vacillate depending on larger economic factors and investment activity.
 The secondary market plays a role.
 Fannie Mae and Freddie Mac bundle mortgage loans and sell them to investors looking to make a profit.
 Whatever interest rate those investors are willing to buy the mortgage-backed securities for determines what rates lenders can set on their loans.

 There are dips or insecurities in foreign markets

 Unemployment is low and jobs are increasing

 If the economy, stock market, and foreign markets are strong, investors require higher interest rates to make back their money.
 This causes lenders to raise their rates.
 Bond investment activity can also impact mortgage rates.

 In addition to market and economic factors, the rates you’re offered also depend largely on your own financial situation.
 Things like your credit score, credit history, debts, income, and other considerations will all play a role in what rates a lender can give you.

 Here is what a lender will consider when setting your rate: